Adarsh-Dhar/juliOS-superteam/frontend/lib/contract/README.md

 ### 1. `mintAccessNFT`

-Mints an access NFT for a specific campaign.
+Mints an access NFT for a specific campaign using the connected wallet.

 ```typescript
 import { mintAccessNFT } from '@/lib/contract';